alicht9/delos-blog-aggergator/README.md

 across the Atlantic.
 Having a 6 day passage to the Azores from Florida, I was wanting to catch up on the Delos blog.

   Unfortunatly I suck at reading things on the computer or tablet.
 I'm old school and like things on paper.
 Thus this hacky script.
-You'll have to excuse the terrible code here... at this point I've moved into managment for the past 3 years or so and haven't really coded in about that long.
+You'll have to excuse the terrible code here... at this point I've moved into being a chief meeting taker for the past 3 years or so and haven't really coded in about that long.

 So here's the result...
 A script which will pull all the text and images from each blog (minus page 10) and throws it in a PDF.